 - The Dark Knight: This film is essentially a battle of ideologies between Batman and The Joker, with the Joker trying to prove to Batman that deep down, everyone is just as evil as he is.

 - Dragonheart: The hero starts off as this, a cold hearted mercenary who was soured by trying to instruct a king in the old code, the code of honour of the kingdom, who grew up heartless anyway.
-He later becomes something of a Knight In Sour Armour.
+He later becomes something of a Knight In Sour Armor.

 - In The Elite Squad, Neto is insulted as naive by Fabio when the former is incredulous about the precinct commander's getting paid off by the drug dealers.
 He quickly learns to turn the cops' bribe-taking against them.
 Matias doesn't.